Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 Is a breach of employment contract a crime?

 Our advisors take thousands of questions every year from employers like you who are dealing with breach of employment contract situations.
-One of the more prevalent questions is whether or not a breach of contract can be prosecuted as a crime.
+One of the more prevalent questions is whether a breach of contract can be prosecuted as a crime.
 On this, breach of contract is not itself a criminal concern.

 That isn't to say that the action which constitutes a breach of contract can't give rise to criminal proceedings.
 For example, in the case of theft or physical violence.
 The actual breach of contract claim itself would be considered a civil matter and would not be classed as a criminal offence.